-- An informed, biblical worldview that includes the following: - The sovereignty of God over all creation and knowledge. - A lifestyle of Christian service to others and the community. - The recognition of the intrinsic worth of self and all persons. - A genuine critical openness to the ideas and beliefs of others. - The formation of values and ethical reasoning. - An appreciation for what is beautiful, true, and good in the arts and literature. - A respect for and attitude of stewardship toward the whole of creation. - An understanding of the past and its interconnectedness with the present and future. - Effective written and oral communication skills. - Critical thinking and problem-solving skills. - Essential computer information systems skills. - Competency in their academic majors. - Interpersonal and team skills and an understanding and appreciation of their personal strengths and weaknesses. - Dispositions toward reflective and responsible citizenship needed to fulfill callings as effective leaders and committed laity.
+- 2.1.
+An informed, biblical worldview that includes the following: - 2.1.1.
+The sovereignty of God over all creation and knowledge. - 2.1.2.
+A lifestyle of Christian service to others and the community. - 2.1.3.
+The recognition of the intrinsic worth of self and all persons. - 2.1.4.
+A genuine critical openness to the ideas and beliefs of others. - 2.1.5.
+The formation of values and ethical reasoning. - 2.1.6.
+An appreciation for what is beautiful, true, and good in the arts and literature. - 2.1.7.
+A respect for and attitude of stewardship toward the whole of creation. - 2.1.8.
+An understanding of the past and its interconnectedness with the present and future.